SeismicSystems/prototypes/rent/README.md

 ## Overview

-**Problem**: Traditional ERC20 tokens expose all balances and transfers publicly on-chain, compromising user privacy.
-Additionally, yield-bearing tokens often require complex rebasing mechanisms that can lead to accounting errors and UX issues.
+**Problem**: Traditional rent payments are antiquated, requiring manual processing, offering no yield on deposits, and exposing sensitive financial information.
+This creates inefficiencies for both tenants and landlords while leaving value on the table.

-**Insight**: By using shielded types (e.g. `saddress`, `suint256`) for balances and transfers while maintaining public total supply, we can achieve meaningful privacy without sacrificing key token functionality.
-A shares-based accounting system can elegantly handle yield accrual without rebasing.
+**Insight**: Since rental markets operate on predictable payment schedules, there's an opportunity to optimize capital efficiency through automated payments and yield generation.
+Privacy-preserving mechanisms can protect sensitive financial data while maintaining transparency where needed.

-**Solution**: USDY (USD Yield) implements a privacy-preserving ERC20 token that uses shielded balances and transfers while accruing yield through an internal shares-based accounting system.
-The token maintains standard ERC20 compatibility and allows only account owners to view their true balances, while other accounts see zero balances.
-Yield is distributed proportionally to all token holders through a reward multiplier mechanism that adjusts the share-to-token ratio.
+**Solution**: USDY (USD Yield) implements a privacy-preserving token system for rental payments that generates yield during deposit periods while protecting transaction privacy.
+Tenants can earn returns on their deposits until rent is due, landlords receive guaranteed on-time payments, and all parties maintain financial privacy through shielded transactions.
+The system uses a shares-based accounting mechanism to distribute yield fairly among all participants.

 ## Architecture